Albob/textAdventure/README.md

 textAdventure
 =============

-A text adventure game like in the old times, written in C.
+A text adventure game, like in the old days, written in C.